 Who are your camp staff?
 All of our camps are headed by full-time SM&NC education staff.
-Our Wild at Art Camp is taught by many of our regular preschool teachers, our Art & Nature, Heckscher Farmers, Heckscher Chefs, and Explorers Camps are headed by our year-round educators.
+Our Wild at Art Camp is taught by many of our regular preschool teachers, our Heckscher Farmers, Earth Keepers, and Explorers Camps are headed by our year-round educators.
 We do hire in some seasonal support staff for camps and employ interns and volunteers.
 Paid staff are minimum of college-age and volunteers are minimum age of 15.

 What are the camp staff–to-camper ratios?
-For Wild at Art, Heckscher Farmers, WILD Art & Nature, and Explorers Adventure camp we have an approximate 1:5 staff to camper ratio.
+For Wild at Art, Heckscher Farmers, Earth Keepers, and Explorers Adventure camp we have an approximate 1:6 staff to camper ratio.

 Where do I find forms and how can I submit them?
 Forms can be found in the column to the right.
 You may also use medical forms from school or another camp, as long as they are signed by a doctor and within a three year period.
 Forms can be submitted via e-mail to email@example.com; can be dropped off in our main Museum Building (please ensure that you receive a receipt from staff) or can be mailed in (certified mail is recommended to ensure a receipt).
-We do not accept forms via fax this year, as they are often too difficult to read.
+We do not accept forms via fax, as they are often too difficult to read.